Masmiseim36/nxpSDK/boards/evkmimxrt685/driver_examples/dmic/dmic_multi_channel/readme.txt

     - One stop bit
     - No flow control
 3. Insert 8dmic board to J31
-4. Connect CS42888 audio board to RT600 EVK per above description.
+4. Connect IMX-AUD-IO audio board to RT600 EVK per above description.
+5. Connect RCA to 3.5mm audio cable to audio board and connect headphone to the RCA to 3.5mm audio cacble.
-3. Download the program to the target board.
+6. Download the program to the target board.
-4. Launch the debugger in your IDE to begin running the demo.
+7. Launch the debugger in your IDE to begin running the demo.

 Running the demo
 ================